rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

 +//!
 Memory Management Unit.
 +//!
 +//!
-In order to decouple `BSP` and `arch` parts of the MMU code (to keep them pluggable), this file +//! provides types for composing an architecture-agnostic description of the kernel 's virtual +//! memory layout.
+In order to decouple `BSP` and `arch` parts of the MMU code (to keep them pluggable), this file +//! provides types for composing an architecture-agnostic description of the kernel's virtual memory +//! layout.
 +//!
 +//!
 The `BSP` provides such a description through the `bsp::memory::mmu::virt_mem_layout()` +//! function.